psyomn/psymine/README.md

 If there is anything ever that arises, you can just open an issue on the github tracker of this project.

+Also, I'm supporting the core features of the API for redmine.
+I have finite time on my hands, so if there's something missing, it should be relatively easy to implement.

 ## Copyright

 Copyright (c) 2013 psyomn, GPL v3.0